MohammadTalib18/Student_Management_System-/README.md

 🎓 Student Management System

 A console-based Student Management System built using Core Java and File Handling.
 The application allows users to add, view, search, update, and delete student records.
-All student data is stored in a text file instead of a database.<br>
+All student data is stored in a text file instead of a database.

 📌 <h1>Project Overview</h1>